 We have incurred net losses since our inception, and we expect to continue to incur net losses in the near future.
-We incurred net losses of \$29.3 million, \$40.0 million, \$30.3 million and \$45.0 million for fiscal 2020 and 2021 and the nine months ended October 31, 2020 and 2021, respectively.
-As of October 31, 2021, we had an accumulated deficit of \$328.7 million.
+We incurred net losses of \$58.2 million, \$40.0 million and \$29.3 million for fiscal 2022, 2021 and 2020, respectively.
+As of January 31, 2022, we had an accumulated deficit of \$342.0 million.
 We expect our costs to increase in future periods.
 In particular, we intend to continue to invest significant resources to further develop our platform, expand our sales and marketing and expand our operations and infrastructure, both domestically and internationally.
 These efforts may be more costly than we expect and may not result in increased revenue or growth in our business.
 In addition to the expected costs to grow our business, we also expect to incur significant additional legal, accounting and other expenses as a newly public company.
 Any failure to increase our revenue sufficiently at a rate that exceeds the rate of increase in our investments and other expenses could prevent us from achieving or maintaining profitability.